matthewdeanmartin/markpickle/README.md

 See [examples](https://github.com/matthewdeanmartin/markpickle/blob/main/docs/examples.md).

-Not supported
+### Not Supported

 - Things not ordinarily serializable
 - Markdown that uses more than headers, lists, tables
 - Blanks, falsy values, empty iterables don't round trip
 - Scalar type inference doesn't round trip.
 After a scalar is converted to a markdown string, there is no indication if the original was a string or not.

+## Serializing and Deserializing

-# Serializing
+### Serializing

-Results can be formatted at cost of speed.

-Dictionaries can be represented as tables or header text pairs.
+Results can be formatted at the cost of speed.
+Dictionaries can be represented as tables or header-text pairs.

-# Deserializing
+### Deserializing

-Markdown is deserialized by parsing the document to an abstract syntax tree.
+Markdown is deserialized by parsing the document to an abstract syntax tree (AST).
 This is done by `mistune`.
 If the markdown file has the same structure that markpickle uses, then it will create a sensible object.
 Deserializing a random README.md file is not expected to always work.
-For that you should use mistune's AST.
+For that, you should use mistune's AST.

-# Round Tripping
+### Round Tripping

 Some but not all data structures will be round-trippable.
 The goal is that the sort of dicts you get from loading JSON will be round-trippable, provided everything is a string.

+### Splitting Files

+If typical serialization scenarios, many json files might be written to a single file, or in the case of yaml, you can put multiple documents into one file separated by `---`. markpickle can treat the horizontal rule as a document spliter if you use `split_file`.
+It works like [splitstream](https://github.com/rickardp/splitstream), but less efficiently.

 ## Prior Art